g0morra/wp-file-upload/readme.txt

 *Connection With Other Plugins*

 * **filebaselink:** This attribute defines if this plugin will be linked to wp-filebase plugin.
 Wp-filebase is another plugin with which you can upload files and then show them in your pages in a customizable way.
 If you set this attribute to "true", then you can upload files inside wp-filebase directories using wordpress_file_upload and then update the databases of wp-filebase, so that it is informed about the new uploads.
 The default value is "false".
 Please note that this attribute does not check to see if wp-filebase is installed and active, so be sure to have wp-filebase active if you want to use it.
+* **medialink:** This attribute defines that uploaded files will be added to Media of the Wordpress website when set to "true".
+Default value is "false".
+Credits for this functionality to Aaron Olin.

 You can use any of these attributes to customize the plugin.
 The way to use these attributes is the following: